CartoDB/analytics-toolbox-core/clouds/snowflake/modules/doc/transformations/ST_CONCAVEHULL.md

 **Description**

 Takes a set of points and returns a concave hull Polygon or MultiPolygon.
-In case of a single or a couple of points are passed as input, the function will return that point or a segment respectively.
+In case that a single or a couple of points are passed as input, the function will return that point or a segment respectively.

 * `geojsons`: `ARRAY` array of features in GeoJSON format casted to STRING.
 * `maxEdge` (optional): `DOUBLE` the length (in 'units') of an edge necessary for part of the hull to become concave.
 By default `maxEdge` is `infinity`.